-113 Chief executive and authorised officers not civilly liable
+113 Officials not civilly liable

-- (1) The chief executive or an authorised officer is not civilly liable for an act done, or omission made, honestly and without negligence under this Act. - (2) If subsection (1) prevents a civil liability attaching to the chief executive or an authorised officer, the liability attaches instead to the State.
+- (1) An official is not civilly liable for an act done, or omission made, honestly and on reasonable grounds under this Act. - (2) If subsection (1) prevents a civil liability attaching to an official, the liability attaches instead to the State. - (3) In this section-